Professor Andrea Noble, BA Cantab, PhD Birmingham

-The first is provisionally called 'Tears in Mexico: A cultural History of Emotions and Motivations' and explores public acts of weeping in Mexico, ranging from 'la noche triste', when Hernán Cortés, fleeing from the Aztecs, is supposed to have sat down under an ahuehuete tree and wept, through the extravagant tears that Pancho Villa shed beside the tomb of Francisco Madero in December 1914.
-By homing in on emblematic moments of weeping, the aim is to probe the 'feeling rules' in operation at given historical moments, raising questions related to power, gender, class, morality, etc. This project has been funded by a Marie Curie Outgoing Fellowship (2013-2015) and will involve two years based at the Instituto de Investigaciones Históricas at the Universidad Nacional Autónoma de México.
+The first is provisionally called 'Tears in Mexico: A cultural History of Emotions and Motivations' and explores public acts of weeping in Mexico, ranging from 'la noche triste', when Hernán Cortés, fleeing from the Aztecs, is supposed to have sat down under a cypress tree and wept, through the extravagant tears that Pancho Villa shed beside the tomb of Francisco Madero in December 1914, to José López Portillo's last address to the nation in September 1982, when he wept in front of the TV cameras and nationa.
+By homing in on emblematic moments of weeping, the aim is to probe the 'feeling rules' in operation at given historical moments, raising questions related to power, gender, class, morality, etc. This project has been funded by a Marie Curie International Outgoing Fellowship (2013-2015) and involves two years based at the Instituto de Investigaciones Estéticas at the Universidad Nacional Autónoma de México.

 Postgraduate Supervision: Andrea is keen to supervise most topics within the general fields of her research interests.
 Topics she has supervised or is currently supervising include: the cinematography of Gabriel Figueroa; photography and the memory of political violence in Argentina and Peru; photography, women and war in the Americas; photography, race and visual rights; representations of the other in documentary media in France; masculinity and violence in 'golden-age' Mexican cinema.

-Public Engagement : Andrea has spoken about her research on film and photography across a range of public venues and media, including Cornerhouse (Manchester); the British Musuem; The Royal Court; The Photographers' Gallery; Impressions Gallery, The British Academy, the Fototeca Nacional and BBC Radio 3.
+Public Engagement : Andrea has spoken about her research on film and photography across a range of public venues and media, including Cornerhouse (Manchester); the British Musuem; The Royal Court; The Photographers' Gallery; Impressions Gallery, The British Academy, the Fototeca Nacional, El Museo Nacional de la Revolución, BBC Radio 3.
 In March 2012 she was selected to participate as a jury member on the panel to select the best Ibero-American feature film at Latin America's premier Festival Internacional de Cine de Guadalajara (http://www.ficg.mx/).

 - Noble, A. (2010).
 Photography and Memory in Mexico: Icons of Revolution.
 Manchester: Manchester University Press.